jestersimpps/angular-history-scroll/README.md

-I thought to make a generic version for it, but with Angular 2 and all, didn't get to it.
+I wanted to make a generic version for it, but with Angular 2 and all, didn't get to it.

 this shows a working version: